Finally (CeCe Peniston song): Retrospective response

 Bill Lamb from About.com featured "Finally" in their list of "The Top 100 Best Party Songs", describing it as an "upbeat, celebratory song about love".
 Steven E. Flemming, Jr. from Albumism noted that it "skillfully melded the insistent grace of all that’s right about dance production values with grand vocals."
 AllMusic editor Craig Lytle felt that the song and its follow-up, "We Got a Love Thang", "employ that rapid dancehall groove better known as house music".
 Stopera and Galindo from BuzzFeed remarked, "When it comes to ‘90s dance songs you’d be hard-pressed to find another song that so perfectly incorporates other music genres that made the decade so great – i.e., R&B, house, and pop – which is what makes “Finally" the quintessential ‘90s dance song.
 And honestly, it's a feel-good hit!
 Just try being in a bad mood after listening to it!"
 A writer from Complex said that "this was the sound of the early 1990s, when everything was turning colorful and bright."
 Pop Rescue called it "a great track, with that fantastic hand-clap, bassline and piano opening", adding that Peniston's vocals are "sublime".

 Chart performance

 "Finally" peaked atop the US Billboard Dance Club Play chart for two weeks in October 1991, while achieving respectable chart success overseas the following year.
 The song was re-released in the United Kingdom in March 1992, when it reached a new peak of number two during its second week on the UK Singles Chart, on March 22.
 "Finally" also charted at number one in Zimbabwe and on the RPM Dance chart in Canada, as well as at number eight in both Australia and New Zealand.
 In Europe, the song reached number three in Belgium and number five in Ireland and the Netherlands.
+In West Asia, it became a top-20 hit in Israel, peaking at number 18 in December 1991.